 Description of program

-The accelerated Master of Arts in sociology program allows undergraduate students to begin accumulating credits toward the completion of a master's degree in sociology while still enrolled in the Department of Sociology as undergraduate majors.
+The Department of Sociology offers two accelerated Master of Arts programs, one in criminal justice studies, the other in sociology.
+Both accelerated programs allow undergraduate students to begin accumulating credits toward the completion of a master's degree in either criminal justice studies or sociology while still enrolled in the Department of Sociology as undergraduate majors.
 Students participating in this program are allowed to take a maximum of 12 graduate credit hours during their senior year that will count towards completion of their bachelor's degree.
-After completing the undergraduate degree, students are admitted to the master's program in sociology, at which point the graduate credits they earned as undergraduates are credited towards the completion of their master's degree.
+After completing the undergraduate degree, students are admitted to their master's program (either criminal justice studies or sociology), at which point the graduate credits they earned as undergraduates are credited towards the completion of their master's degree.

 An undergraduate degree in sociology, criminal justice or social psychology concentration requires a total of 122 credit hours.
-The master's degree in sociology requires a total of 36 hours.
+The master's degrees offered by the Department of Sociology require a total of 36 hours.
 Students enrolling in the accelerated program for the maximum of 12 graduate credits would earn 146 total undergraduate and graduate credits, in contrast to the typical 158 undergraduate and graduate credit hours under the usual progression to degree(s).
 In addition, students enrolled in the accelerated M.A. program pay undergraduate tuition for the 6000-level graduate courses they take as undergraduate students and these courses are included in the flat tuition rate.
 On completion of the undergraduate degree, the student is reclassified as a graduate student and must pay graduate tuition rates for the remaining classes in the M.A. program.

 Admission criteria for this program is available for all undergraduate majors in the Department of Sociology.
 Students must have senior status, have earned a minimum of 15 credit hours at WMU, and have taken 20 hours in their major, including SOC 2820–Methods of Data Collection, SOC 2830–Methods of Data Analysis, and SOC 3000–Sociological Theory or SOC 3620–Criminology.
 They also must have a minimum overall undergraduate GPA of 3.5.
 In addition, students must meet all admission requirements for the M.A. in sociology and be accepted for admission by the Central Graduate Committee.